adriensieg/OpenAI-ChatGPT-App-SDK-OAuth2.1/README.md

-# Create an App into ChatGPT App SDK
+# How to create an App into ChatGPT App SDK
 Authorization architecture for Chagpt App SDK

 ```mermaid